SFDC-Assets/gps-dod-omnistudio-travel-application/README.md

 ![Flow Edit Menu](https://github.com/SFDC-Assets/gps-dod-omnistudio-travel-application/blob/main/images/Flow%20-%20View%20Details%20and%20Versions%20Dropdown.png)
 5. In the Flow Versions list, click the “Activate” link.
 ![Flow Activate Menu](https://github.com/SFDC-Assets/gps-dod-omnistudio-travel-application/blob/main/images/Flow%20-%20Activate%20Out%20of%20State%20Travel%20Flag%20Flow.png)
-6. Repeat steps 3 and 4 for the “Mission Approved” Flow, as needed.
+6. Repeat steps 3 and 4 for the “Mission Approval” Flow, as needed.
 ## Configure Path Settings (Duration: 1 minute)
 1. Click on the gear icon in the upper right corner of the screen and select Setup.
 2. Enter “Path” into the Quick Find search bar and select “Path Settings”.